benmarwick/ctv-archaeology/README.md

 Kintigh, K.W. and Peeples, M.A., (2020).
 Estimating Population Growth Rates and Instantaneous Population from Periodized Settlement Data.
 Journal of Computer Applications in Archaeology, 3(1), pp.197–209.
 DOI: <http://doi.org/10.5334/jcaa.58> <https://github.com/kintigh/RoomAccum>

+Lancelotti, C. (2018).
+Not all that burns is wood.
+A social perspective on fuel exploitation and use during the Indus urban period (2600-1900 BC). _PLoS One_ 2018; 13(3): e0192364.

 Lancelotti C, Martinez-Sánchez R, Vera-Rodríguez JC, Pérez-Jordà G, Peña-Chocarro L, Biagetti S, Madella M. (2021).
 Phytolith analyses from Khil and Kaf Taht el-Ghar (Western Maghreb): Plant use trajectories in a long-term perspective. _Journal of Archaeological Science: Reports_, 37, 102921.

 Lawrence D, Palmisano A, de Gruchy MW (2021).
 Collapse and continuity: A multi-proxy reconstruction of settlement organization and population trajectories in the Northern Fertile Crescent during the 4.2kya Rapid Climate Change event. _PLoS ONE_ 16(1): e0244871. <doi:10.1371/journal.pone.0244871>